gabrielvpina/viralquest/README.md

 The RefSeq viral release is a curated collection of viral genome and protein sequences provided by the NCBI Reference Sequence (RefSeq) database.
 It includes high-quality, non-redundant, and well-annotated reference sequences for viruses, maintained and updated regularly by NCBI.
 The required file is `viral.1.protein.faa.gz`, download via [this link](https://ftp.ncbi.nlm.nih.gov/refseq/release/viral/viral.1.protein.faa.gz).
 ### BLAST nr/nt Databases
 The BLAST nr (non-redundant protein) and nt (nucleotide) databases are essential resources for viral identification.
 The nt database is useful for identifying viral genomes or transcripts using nucleotide similarity, while nr is especially powerful for detecting and annotating viral proteins, even in divergent or novel viruses, through translated searches like blastx.
-It's possible to download the nr/nt databases in fasta format via [this link](https://ftp.ncbi.nlm.nih.gov/blast/db/FASTA/)
+Download the nr/nt databases in fasta format via [this link](https://ftp.ncbi.nlm.nih.gov/blast/db/FASTA/)